Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.message-visualizations/Documentation~/default_viz_suite.md

     > The visualization is created based on the message type.
 You can also explicitly set a visualizer's topic in its [Inspector](#using-the-inspector).

 6. You should now see a new window labeled with the topic in your Game view, populated with the `geometry_msgs/Point` data published.
-Additionally, the point is being drawn in the scene.
+Additionally, the point is being drawn in the scene (you may need to adjust the Camera to see it in the Game view).
 You've now successfully set up visualizations!

     ![](../images~/VizPoint.png)